LukasGG1/Map-Moving-Player-test/README FOR HELP.txt

 In Process or building code
 ---------------------------
 M = monster and enemy <---- In Process.
 Battle <---- In process.
-It might take me long time to fix battle loop and finish.
+It might take me long time to fix battle loop and game over.